pengzhenghao/novelty-of-rl/Novelty of Reinforcement Learning Policies - Proposal.md

 ## Motivation

 * Given two policies: $\pi_1, \pi_2$, which are both functions $a= \pi_{\theta}(action|state)$, how to evaluate the **novelty** or say the **difference** of them?
-* Provided a given policy, how to train/guide the training algorithm to **train** a novel policy?
+* Given a policy, how to train/guide the training algorithm to **train** a novel policy?

-* [learning] use the **reconstrcution error** of a trained auto encoder for policy $\pi_1$ to evaluate how novel the policy $\pi_2$ is.
+* [learning] use the **reconstrcution error** of an auto-encoder trained from policy $\pi_1$ when evaluating on policy $\pi_2$ to serve as the "novelty metric".
   * The auto encoder may fails to capture large state/action spaces
-  * The reconstruction error is not so "intuitive" as a metic, because so many factors may affect it
+  * The reconstruction error is not so "natural" as a metic, because so many factors may affect it
-  * Training the auto encoder itself is also computational expensive
+  * Training the auto encoder itself is also computational expensive and not reliable

 - [uber] use the embedding of the **state sequence** as some sort of "policy representation"

   - $Embedding_{policy} = f(s_1, s_2, …, s_n)$
   - Can we use both the state and action produced by the policy to depict a policy?
+- Namely $Embedding_{policy} = f(s_1, a_1, s_2, …, s_n, a_n)$
+  - That is because a state sequence may not imply a fixed action sequence, when the environment is stochastic.

 * KL Divergence is really famous and useful tool to demonstrate the **difference** of two distrubition,